What to see in Kyushu, Japan: the perfect itinerary for bicycle touring and nature lovers

 Cycling from Fukuoka to Southern Kyushu

-From there we dropped by ferry on the island of Nagashima (ferry route Ushibuka – Kuranomoto, 750 Yen, 30min) another beautiful island with stunning beaches and many weird statues of Shinto gods.
+From there, we took a ferry to the island of Nagashima (ferry route Ushibuka – Kuranomoto, 750 Yen, 30min), another beautiful island with stunning beaches and many weird statues of Shinto gods.
 Then we followed the spectacular coast and cut along a river to Kagoshima and its nervous volcano

 Volcanoes of South Kyushu

-Then north to the Kirishima volcanic range, nice uphill up to 1000msl with a lot of shade and water.
-We spot here the only wild onsen (hot spring) we saw in three months in Japan, so hot that looks like another planet.
+Then north to the Kirishima volcanic range, nice uphill to 1000 msl with a lot of shade and water.
+We spot here the only wild onsen (hot spring) we saw in three months in Japan, so hot that it looks like another planet.

-Hiked the Kirishima and the Onami Lake, we cut through the prefecture of Miyazaki and its nice countryside and stunning views of the Kirishima, all the way to the east coast.
+Hiked Kirishima and Onami Lake; we cut through the prefecture of Miyazaki, its lovely countryside and stunning views of Kirishima, all the way to the east coast.
 Where endless beaches and a rough ocean famous for surfing (named the best Surfing spot in Japan) are to be found.

-Then inside again from Nobeoka along Gokase Gorge with its big waterfalls to Takachiho (you could also avoid this very touristic spot if you already rode the gorge, even though the admission is free).
+Then, inside again from Nobeoka, along the Gokase Gorge with its big waterfalls to Takachiho (you could also skip this very touristic spot if you have already ridden the gorge, even though admission is free).
 Then to Mount Aso (in Italian), the biggest volcano in Kyushu.
-Here there are rare Japanese pastures.
+Here, there are rare Japanese pastures.

-Going to Taketa we visited the inspiring shrine.
-It is a thousand torii shrine dedicated to the Inari (foxes god), look for the huge tori in the center of town and follow them.
+On our way to Taketa, we visited the inspiring shrine.
+It is a thousand-torii shrine dedicated to Inari (the fox god).
+Look for the huge tori in the center of town and follow them.

 Beppu and ferry to Shikoku

 Then to the steaming town of Beppu (in Italian), surrounded by a steep monkey-monkey-crowded forest.
-The famous Gigoku (the Hells of Beppu) is too touristic and with separate expensive entry fees (400Y each).
+The famous Gigoku (the Hells of Beppu) is too touristic, with separate, expensive entry fees (400Y each).

-What makes Beppu so special is to imagine how the place would look without the town on it.
-Dante’s hell I think.
-Very close to Beppu is the town of Hiji, where you could have a silent retreat in a Zen fashion.
+What makes Beppu so special is to imagine how the place would look without the town in it.
+Dante’s hell, I think.
+Very close to Beppu is the city of Hiji, where you could have a silent retreat in a Zen fashion.

-From here the ride to Oita is a flat good coastline until the city and the ferry jetty a little further.
+From here, the ride to Oita is flat, with a good coastline until the city and the ferry jetty a little further.
 Here runs the cheapest ferry to Shikoku (to Misaki jetty in the Sadamisaki peninsula, can’t remember the price, not so cheap anyway).

-This big loop of Kyushu took us almost one month, we went very slow (an average of 50km per day) but never been two nights in the same place.
+This big loop of Kyushu took us almost one month; we went very slowly (an average of 50km per day), but never spent two nights in the same place.

 Don’t miss the best